Arcade Firewall: 'Ready Player One' REALLY Loves The '80s

 OASIS was created by an eccentric, nerdy, trillionaire man-boy (Mark Rylance) who stuffed it with elements of the culture that obsessed him.
 (His ideal afternoon, we learn: "Drinking Tab!
 Playing Robotron!
 Listening to Duran Duran!")
 Upon his death, he Wonkas himself up a contest — find the clues he left hidden throughout OASIS to secure three keys, solve his final puzzle and win control of the entire virtual reality system.

-Wade, in the form of his wispy avatar Parzifal, is hot on the chase for clues, competing against other players like Art3mis (Olivia Cooke) and Aech, played by an actor whose identity the film saves for a second-act reveal.
+Wade, in the form of his wispy avatar Parzival, is hot on the chase for clues, competing against other players like Art3mis (Olivia Cooke) and Aech, played by an actor whose identity the film saves for a second-act reveal.
 The villain of the piece is Ben Mendelsohn, between gigs as the villainous Krennic in 2016's Rogue One and the villainous Sheriff of Nottingham in the upcoming Robin Hood.
 Mendelsohn, who's having some fun filling out one of Spielberg's favorite archetypes, the Craven Corporate Bad Guy, heads an evil company that's also vying for control of OASIS by throwing waves of what are effectively slaves at the system's every, hopelessly nerdy, puzzle.

 Look, Spielberg is Spielberg, and it's gratifying to see him return, after so many years as Elder Statesman of Sober-Minded Movies You And Your Parents Can Agree About Over Thanksgiving Dinner, to his old, pull-out-the-stops approach to cinema-as-thrill-ride.
 This thing looks great: A physics-defying street race in which the Back to the Future DeLorean squares off against, among other vehicles, Akira's motorcycle, while trying (and gloriously failing) to avoid the Jurassic Park T. Rex and King Freaking Kong?
 Sure.
 A nightclub featuring zero-gravity dancing?
 Yes please.
 An extended sequence that replaces the book's detour into the infamously deadly Dungeons & Dragons module Tomb of Horrors (which would induce those grunts of recognition from only a tiny subset of the film's worldwide audience) with an interlude at one of horror cinema's most universally recognized locations?
 I will take half a dozen, please.

-Note: An earlier version of this post misspelled the name of Wade's avatar — "Parzival" — as "Parzifal."